-Have you ever watched a YouTube video and noticed that all of the ads on the video seem related to what you’re watching?
+Ever watched a YouTube video and noticed that all of the ads on the video seem related to what you’re watching?
 From a marketing standpoint, it seems like a good idea, in theory.
-You create a product and then attach ads to media that’s consumed by an audience of people who are interested in topics related to that product.
+You create a product and then attach ads to media that’s consumed by people who are interested in topics related to that product.

 But, how many ads have you actually clicked?